Job ID: 2022-9572 Type: Office of General Counsel (WS1847) # of Openings: 1 Category: Business/Professional Administrative New York University

 Preferred Experience: 3+ years Professional experience within an academic institution is beneficial but not required.

-Required Skills, Knowledge and Abilities: Seeking a hands-on junior to mid-level litigator who is a strong advocate and effective counselor with the abilities, knowledge, and skills to: • compose and edit legal briefs, pleadings, position statements and other written materials. • handle, personally or with limited to moderate supervision based on the complexity of the matter, all aspects and phases of litigation in New York state and federal courts and at administrative agencies, as well as alternate dispute resolution, and oversee and manage outside litigation counsel. • have knowledge of civil procedure, discovery, trial practice and appellate practice, legal research and legal documentation procedures and requirements. • apply principles of both logical and creative thinking to a wide range of practical problems and opportunities facing a complex, global institution. • respond effectively and appropriately to confidential inquiries or complaints. • work independently as a leader and collaboratively as a member of a team.
-Excellent interpersonal skills and an interest in higher education required.
+Required Skills, Knowledge and Abilities: Seeking a hands-on junior to mid-level attorney who is a strong advocate and effective counselor with the abilities, knowledge, and skills as described below: • Ability to effectively compose and edit legal briefs, pleadings, position statements and other materials. • High competency to handle, personally or with limited to moderate supervision based on the complexity of the matter, all aspects and phases of litigation in New York state and federal courts and at administrative agencies, as well as alternate dispute resolution, and oversee and manage outside litigation counsel. • Possess practical knowledge and experience in the areas of employment, labor, and equal opportunity. • Excellent written and oral communication skills and creative problem-solving skills; excellent interpersonal skills, including ability to work collegially with diverse personnel. • Must be highly ethical and a team player. • Exceptional capability to effectively execute on guidance provided from senior attorneys; to apply principles of both logical and creative thinking to a wide range of practical problems and opportunities facing a complex, global institution; to respond effectively and appropriately to confidential inquiries or complaints; and to work independently as a leader and collaboratively as a member of a team. • Excellent interpersonal skills and an interest in higher education required.

 NYU aims to be among the greenest urban campuses in the country and carbon neutral by 2040.
 Learn more at nyu.edu/nyugreen.